 Mr. Barker has particular experience in the area of spectrum auctions, and he has been involved in all aspects of their implementation for a variety of telecommunications clients since the Federal Communications Commission was first granted auction authority in 1993.
 In addition, he has significant experience with the regulatory and legal issues affecting MVPDs, including cable, DBS, telephone company and Internet video providers.

-Mr. Barker is consistently recognized as a leading communications lawyer in major publications such as Chambers USA, The Legal 500 US, Best Lawyers in America, US News & World Report Best Lawyers and Euromoney’s Guide to the World’s Leading Telecommunications Lawyers.
+Mr. Barker is consistently recognized as a leading communications lawyer in major publications such as Chambers USA, The Legal 500 US, Best Lawyers in America, US News & World Report Best Lawyers, Euromoney’s Guide to the World’s Leading Telecommunications Lawyers and Washingtonian.